leudz/shipyard/book/src/welcome.md

     - Spatial locality
     - Less pointer chasing

 However, programming with an ECS requires thinking about data and logic in a different way than you might be used to.
-Also, the optimization techniques need explicit choice and tuning to get the greatest benefit (see [Packs](./going-further/packs.md))

 # How does it work?

-`EntityId` is just a newtype wrapping a `u64`, which is interpreted as a 48-bit index plus a 16-bit version.

 Components hold data.
-Only data.
-No logic.
-They _can_ of course contain methods but the ECS only sees the hard data.
+Entities are simply ids used to refer to a group of components.

 Systems do the heavy lifting: updating components, running side-effects, and integrating with other parts of the code.